icebob/moleculer-java-site/src/runner.md

----
-title: Moleculer Runner
+## Moleculer Runner
----

 Moleculer Runner is a helper script that helps you running Moleculer projects.
 With it you don't need to create a ServiceBroker instance with options.
 Instead you can create a `moleculer.config.js` or `moleculer.config.json` file in the root of repo with broker options.
 Then simply call the `moleculer-runner` in NPM script and it will automatically load the configuration file, create the broker and load the services.
 Alternatively, you can declare your configuration as environment variables.

 {% note info Production-ready %}
 In production, we recommend putting options into the environment variables!
 Use the `moleculer.config.js` only during development or store only common options.